Fortisque/cs172-notes/lecture-07/index.md

 *Thanks to Anonymous on Piazza for contributing the problem 1 solution and various enhancements/fixes.*

-*Thanks to Manuel Sabin for pointing out typos.*
+*Thanks to Manuel Sabin and Saam Barati for pointing out typos.*